kaidez/kaidez.com/_drafts/2013-10-29-wordpress-require.md

 <script data-main="scripts/main" src="scripts/require.js"></script>
 {% endprism %}

 The info in the `data-main` attribute refers to a file called `main.js`, which contains the configurations.
-The `.js` is purposely left off  because RequireJS *always* assume that the info referenced in this attribute is a JavaScript file.
+The `.js` is purposely left off  because RequireJS *always* assume that the info referenced in this attribute is in the form of a JavaScript file.

 `require.js` refers to the core RequireJS file.

 Both files are in a directory called `scripts`.

-The configs in our `main.js` file look like this:
+The configurations in our `main.js` file look like this:

 {% prism javascript %}
 // We're only talking about creating one module here but this is